 “You could wake up one morning and find all your money in your retirement account or in your trading account is gone,” said John Reed Stark, Chief of Internet Enforcement at the Securities and Exchange Commission.

-In addition to the Russian rings, authorities have also seen hackers in India, and going after similar online accounts.
+In addition to the Russian rings, authorities have also seen hackers in India, Hong Kong and Malaysia going after similar online accounts.

 The criminals either cash out the stocks and wire the money to their own account or sell off the stock holdings to buy shares in worthless stock they control, an Internet version of the classic “pump and dump” scheme.

 In many cases, American victims have had their user IDs and passwords stolen when they use computers at hotel business centers and other Internet connection points.

 The FBI says the criminals secretly bug the computers with programs to record every key typed.